It’s only the second mile of your marathon and you can feel it already: it’s going to be a hard day. Sounds familiar?

 At this point, the idea is to get your blood flowing and your aerobic engine humming – but avoid steep rises in heart rate.

-This first part of your warm-up can take anything between 10-20 minutes.
+This first part of your pre-run warm-up can take anything between 10-20 minutes.
 If you’re usually slow at warming up, take your time, at least 15-20 minutes, with this first step.
 This phase is important because it’s where your muscles, joints and cardiovascular engine get going.

 Remember that at the end of this phase you should feel warm but not out of breath.
 Keep your cool.